 - If columns are so close to the property line that single- column footing can not be made without projecting beyond that line;

 - If some adjacent columns are so close to each other that their footing would merge.

 Strip Footings – More Than Two Columns

 In many cases, the strips are made to marge, resulting in a mat foundation, as shown in Fig. 2.
-That is, the foundation consists of a solid reinforced concrete slab under the entire the building.
-In structural action, such a mat is vary similar to a flat slab or a flat plate, upside down, i. e., loaded upward by the bearing pressure and downward by the concentrated column reaction.
+That is, the foundation consists of a solid reinforced concrete slab under the entire building.
+In structural action, such a mat is very similar to a flat slab or a flat plate, upside down, i. e., loaded upward by the bearing pressure and downward by the concentrated column reaction.
 The mat foundation evidently develops the maximum available bearing area under the building.
-If the soil capacity is too low that even this large bearing is insufficient, some from of deep foundation such as piles or caissons, must be used.
+If the soil capacity is too low that even this large bearing is insufficient, deep foundations such as piles or caissons must be used.

 Mat foundation may be designed with the column pedestals, as shown in Fig. 1 and 2, or without them, depending on whether or not they are necessary for share strength and the development length of dowels.

 Apart from developing large bearing areas, another advantage of strip and mat foundation is that their continuity and rigidity help in reducing differential settlements of the individual column relative to each other, which may otherwise be caused by local variation in the quality of subsoil, other causes.